 \begin{proposition} The matrix $*$-algebra $\End{\CSn}{\SymH}$ is simple. \end{proposition}

-\begin{proof} It contains no non-trivial (proper) two-sided ideals.
-Equivalently, its center is given by the $\CC$-span of the unit of $\End{\CSn}{\SymH}$. \end{proof}

-Thus, it is isomorphic as an algebra to (a direct sum of) full matrix algebra(s).
+\begin{proof} By \autoref{prop:Bose_sym_space_char}, $\End{\CSn}{\SymH}\simeq\End{}{\SymH}$ is the full endomorphism algebra of a finite-dimensional complex vector space.
+Such an algebra contains no non-trivial (proper) two-sided ideals; equivalently, its center is given by the $\CC$-span of the unit of $\End{\CSn}{\SymH}$. \end{proof} Thus, it is isomorphic as an algebra to a single full matrix algebra.

 Next, we exploit the fact that while the Weyl modules $\Schurf{\lambda}\HS$ are irreducible as $\GLH$-modules, they become reducible when viewed as $\CSn$-modules.
 By Maschke's theorem, $\CSn$ is semisimple and thus any $\CSn$-module decomposes into a direct sum of simple Specht modules\footnote{For fields of characteristic zero, i.e.\ $\CC$, Specht modules are simple.}.
-Importantly, the symmetric subspace $\Schurf{(n)}\HS$ is isomorphic, as an $\CSn$-module, to a direct sum of polynomial in $n$ many isomorphic copies of the 1-dimensional trivial Specht module.
+Importantly, the symmetric subspace $\Schurf{(n)}\HS$ is isomorphic, as a $\CSn$-module, to a direct sum of polynomially many (in $n$) isomorphic copies of the 1-dimensional trivial Specht module.

-\begin{proposition} The symmetric subspace $\SymH$ is isomorphic as a $\CSn$-module to a direct sum of $m_{(n)}=\binom{n+d_{\HS}+1}{n}$ many simple Specht modules isomorphic to the trivial Specht module $\HS_{(n)}$, i.e.\
+\begin{proposition} The symmetric subspace $\SymH$ is isomorphic as a $\CSn$-module to a direct sum of $m_{(n)}=\binom{d_{\HS}+n-1}{n}$ many simple Specht modules isomorphic to the trivial Specht module $\HS_{(n)}$, i.e.\

 \end{proposition}